mircealungu/mir-biblio/aslan.bib.md

 To give the user the freedom (or at least a degree of freedom) of choice in what kind of associations to assign to the text he or she is reading provides a new quality of information, or comprehension assistance service.

+Evaluation: MetaMorpho has been tested for English-Hungarian translation, and showed very promising results both in translation quality and speed.

     @article{Proszeky02-Comprehension,
       title={Comprehension Assistance Meets Machine Translation},
       author={Pr{\'o}sz{\'e}ky, G{\'a}bor},